whitep4nth3r/thingoftheday/README.md

 contentful space import --space-id SPACE_ID --content-file contentful-export.json
 ```

 The terminal will do some fancy things.
-If all looks good - refresh Contentful in your browser and see the content model and example content has been imported for you! 🎉🎉🎉
+If all looks good - refresh Contentful in your browser and you'll find the content model and example content has been imported for you! 🎉🎉🎉

 ___